MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab3_Manage_Customers_and_Activities.md

 8. Set the **Parent Account** field to the **Contoso Corporate** account you created earlier.

-9. Click the **Save** button to save the account and leave it open.
+9. Select the **Save** button to save the account and leave it open.

 10. Locate the **Contacts Sub-grid** on the right side of the screen.